NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 An orally bioavailable benzamide type inhibitor of histone deacetylase (HDAC) isoenzymes 1, 2, 3 and 10, with potential antineoplastic activity.
-Chidamide selectively binds to and inhibits HDAC leading to an increase of acetylation levels of histone protein H3.
+Tucidinostat selectively binds to and inhibits HDAC leading to an increase of acetylation levels of histone protein H3.
 This agent also inhibits the expression of signaling kinases in the PI3K/Akt and MAPK/Ras signaling pathways and may result in cell cycle arrest and the induction of tumor cell apoptosis.
 This may inhibit tumor cell proliferation in susceptible tumor cells.
 HDACs, a class of enzymes that deacetylate chromatin histone proteins, are upregulated in many tumor types and play key roles in gene expression.
-Compared to some other benzamide type HDAC inhibitors, chidamide is more stable, more resistant to degradation and has a longer half-life.
+Compared to some other benzamide type HDAC inhibitors, tucidinostat is more stable, more resistant to degradation and has a longer half-life.
 Check for active clinical trials using this agent.
-(NCI Thesaurus)

 histone deacetylase inhibitor HBI-8000